brianmcoates/meehan-md/src/pages/blog/2020-12-10-early-outpatient-treatment-protocol-for-covid-19.md

 \[2] Hydroxychloroquine is a generally safe medication, however, there is a risk that the medication could adversely impact heart health.

-\[3] Dr. Meehan recommends very careful consideration of the timing of administration of corticosteroids (e.g., budesonide, methylprednisolone, or dexamethasone) or any immuno-suppressive drug during active infections.
+\[3] Careful consideration of the timing of administration of corticosteroids (e.g., budesonide, methylprednisolone, or dexamethasone) or any immuno-suppressive drug during active infections is strongly recommended.
 The SARS-CoV-2 virus is generally believed to be most actively replicating during the first eight (8) days of symptoms.
 Suppressing the natural immune response with corticosteroid therapy during the first eight days, a time in which the virus is actively and rapidly replicating, could weaken the immune response, facilitate viral replication, and worsen the severity of the infection.
-Therefore, Dr. Meehan recommends reserving corticosteroid treatment for approximately day eight after the onset of symptoms.
+Therefore, it is recommended that corticosteroid treatment be reserved until approximately day eight after the onset of symptoms.

 \[4] Quercetin, like hydroxychloroquine, drives zinc inside cells where the zinc serves to inhibit viral replication.
 Quercetin is an OTC nutritional supplement that is available without a doctor’s prescription.